 If the HALT instruction is executed, the device will enter the Power Down Mode, where the system clock will stop resulting in power being conserved, a feature that is important for battery and other low-power applications.
 Various methods exist to wake-up the microcontroller, one of which is to change the logic condition on one of the port pins from high to low.
 After a HALT instruction forces the microcontroller into entering the Power Down Mode, the processor will remain in a low-power state until the logic condition of the selected wake-up pin on the port pin changes from high to low.
 This function is especially suitable for applications that can be woken up via external switches.
-Each pin on Port A and PB7 has the capability to wake-up the device on an external falling edge.
-Note that some pins can only be setup nibble wide whereas other can be bit selected to have a wake-up function.
+All of the I/O pins can be configured to have the capability to wake-up the device by high to low and low to high edges using different configuring ways.
+It means once the I/O pin is configured to have the wake-up capability, the device can be woken up by any I/O transition.
+For more details, refer to the Configuration Option Section later.